 7. Store Items Inside or Underneath Furniture

 If you’re moving a refrigerator or a wardrobe, put boxes and loose items inside of them.
 You’ll be amazed at how much extra space this grants you!
 Storage units and storage facilities can be competitive to acquire, so once you’ve snagged one, make the most of it.

 8. Vacuum Sealable Bags are Your Best Friends

-Blankets, coats, seasonal clothes can all be drastically reduced in size with a simple vacuum-sealable bag.
+Blankets, coats, and seasonal clothes can all be drastically reduced in size with a simple vacuum-sealable bag.
 Don’t waste eight boxes to store that closet full of blankets and heavy coats.
-Dial that down to two or three when you use vacuum sealable bags, a stack of which costs around $20—a worthwhile investment.
+Dial that down to two or three when you use vacuum-sealable bags, a stack of which costs around $20—a worthwhile investment.

-9. If Possible, Use One Box Size and Organize By Weight
+9. When Possible, Use One Box Size and Organize By Weight

 If you use boxes from anywhere and everywhere, you’ll find your stacking ability in storage suffers.
-If you only use one or two sizes of box, it will be a lot easier to go vertical.
+By choosing to only use one or two sizes of box, it will be a lot easier to go vertical.
 Stick with medium and small boxes—too large and you won’t be able to lift them once they’re full.

 Next, organize by weight.
-It’s tempting to throw boxes on top of one another while you’re in the midst of filling up your storage.
+It’s tempting to throw boxes on top of one another while you’re filling up your storage.
 However, if you do this, inevitably heavier boxes will crush the lighter ones beneath, and the whole enterprise will topple over.
-Simple rule of thumb: keep the heavy ones on the bottom and the lighter ones on the top.
+A simple rule of thumb: keep the heavy ones on the bottom and the lighter ones on the top.

 Whatever your moving or storage needs, we have the resources to make the process efficient and stress-free.
 Contact FlatRate today to get your free quote.